 - Once you’ve created a video file, you can share it on social media or via email or text.

-You can use the Shortcuts app, which is integrated into iOS 13 and iOS 14, to convert a Live Photo to a video or GIF.
+You can use the Shortcuts app — which has been integrated into iOS since iOS 13 — to convert a Live Photo to a video or GIF.
 Apple is not fond of third-party shortcuts, and by default, Apple blocks all shortcuts available for download in case of a security issue.
 If you try to run a third-party shortcut, the iPhone sends an alert warning that Shortcut’s security settings won’t allow it, but there’s a workaround: You can enable untrusted shortcuts.
 Here’s how to do it.